Kristina01111000/Drws_site/README.md

 - Match the titles to the patreon
 - make quizzes for all three new learning programs, 8 and 9
 - Write a summary blurb for each, also for 6
-- Check that the origin title is fixed on the site
 - Add the new license key for peepso